Cloud Computing Propels Future of the Airline Industry

 Data Tech, Smarter Design and New Fuels Lead Aviation to More Sustainable Future

 During widespread cancellation events, misinterpretation and miscommunication of data often exacerbate problems.
-Its multibillion-dollar National Airspace System modernization program — the Next Generation Air Transportation System (NextGen), which will create growth opportunities for cloud computing in the aviation industry — is the FAA’s answer.
+The multibillion-dollar National Airspace System modernization program — the Next Generation Air Transportation System (NextGen), which will create growth opportunities for cloud computing in the aviation industry — is the FAA’s answer.

 One example: SmartSky Networks, GE Aviation, and Mosaic ATM have developed a cloud-based, digital-twin flight management system (FMS) that’s designed to reduce inconsistencies among the ground-based automation systems that support flight operations and air traffic control.
 Called True-Course, it has a modular architecture that will allow GE to scale capabilities up or down for different aircraft models — including drones — while saving costs with standardized software.